Lawrence Prince: Biography

 In the final advance, he and Morris commanded the left flank.
 Advancing in a wide sweep around the Spanish right flank, they captured a hill overlooking the Spanish lines.
 This not only forced the Spanish defenders into committing to an attack, it also disrupted plans by their commander, Juan Perez de Guzman, to stampede a herd of cattle and other livestock towards the advancing buccaneers.
 He had kept them behind his infantry line, intending to allow the buccaneers to pass through his lines, and setting them against the attackers to presumably disrupt and disorganize them just before the Spanish foot made contact with the buccaneering force.
 Instead, the Spanish cattle drovers were scared away by Prince's attack, allowing the cattle to wander among the Spanish lines.
 A simultaneous assault on the hill and against Morgan's advancing buccaneers ended in disaster as concentrated volley fire decimated Spanish forces, which suffered 100 casualties in the first volley alone.
 The wandering cattle and concentrated fire, left between 400 and 500 dead and wounded before the Spanish finally retreated from the field.

 He was later appointed a lieutenant by Modyford's successor, Sir Thomas Lynch, who replaced Captain John Wilgress, commander of HMS Assistance, with Major William Beeston.
 Lynch may have intended to initiate the restructuring of colonial administration, surrounding himself with known associates rather than appointed officials of the British crown.
-By 1672, using his share from the Panama raid, Prince became a wealthy landowner on the Liguanea plain as it was opened up for cultivation and farming.
+By 1672, using his share from the Panama raid, Prince became a wealthy landowner on the Liguanea plain on his Lawrencefield Estate as it was opened up for cultivation and farming.
+He died in the mid 1680s, shortly before Henry Morgan purchased the Estate.

-Prince is commonly mistaken for the English slave trader Lawrence Prince, who captained ships for independent slave traders during the decline of the Royal African Company.
-That Lawrence Prince gained notoriety as the ill-fated captain of the Whydah, which was captured by the pirate "Black Sam" Bellamy.
+Prince is commonly mistaken for the English slave trader Lawrence Prince, who captained ships for independent slave traders during the decline of the Royal African Company in the early 18th century.
+That Lawrence Prince gained notoriety as the ill-fated captain of the Whydah, which was captured by the pirate Samuel Bellamy in 1717.